The shrinking target and recurrence problem for non-autonomous systems: Shrinking target background and proofs

+The next lemma can be found in \cite[Corollary~4.16]{deriv}. \begin{lemma} Let $f$ be a centred inner function.
+Then $f$ is uniformly expanding on $\partial \D$. \end{lemma} From Lemma~\ref{low} and Lemma~\ref{inexp}, we conclude that if $f$ is centred, then $ (\partial\D, \mathcal{B}, \lambda, f, d) $ is a uniformly expanding, $\lambda-$measure-preserving dynamical system on $\partial \D$.
 We say a centred inner function is contracting (in $\D$) if $|f'(0)|=\alpha<1$.
 Given a sequence $F_\N$ of centred inner function, we say $F_\N$ is contracting if $|f_n'(0)|=\alpha_n<1$ for all $n \in \N$, and, as mentioned in the introduction, uniformly contracting if $|f_n'(0)| \leq \alpha < 1$.
 For centred inner functions, $\alpha_n$ is the hyperbolic distortion of $f$ at $0$.
-More generally, we say a sequence of inner functions is contracting if $\sum_{n=1}^\infty (1-\alpha_n) = \infty $, in which case the hyperbolic distortion $\alpha_n$ may have a more complicated expression-- see \cite{stalrip} and the references within for details.
+More generally, we say a sequence of inner functions is contracting if $\sum_{n=1}^\infty (1-\alpha_n) = \infty $, in which case the hyperbolic distortion $\alpha_n$ may have a more complicated expression-- see \cite{BERFS} and the references within for details.
 Therefore, centred inner functions always act as contractions on $\D$ and as expansions on $\partial \D$; moreover, uniform contraction on $\D$ is equivalent to uniform expansion on $\partial \D$.

 The next two key propositions, proven by Pommerenke in \cite{Pom81}, are in the non-autonomous setting.
 The first of these provides a useful zero-one law. \begin{proposition} Let $F_\N$ be a sequence of contracting inner functions.
 If there are measurable subsets $L, L_n \subset \partial \D$ such that $L = F_n^{-1}(L_n)$ for all $n \in \N$ up to a set of (Lebesgue) measure zero, then $L$ has either full or zero measure on $\partial \D$. \end{proposition}